LK00100100/LK00100100.github.io/README.md

 # LK00100100.github.io
 Personal Website

 Dev Notes: Use npm's http-server to help you develop.
+Browsers do not like opening up files directly from the file system.
 Use Ctrl + Shift + R for a hard refresh.

 In the folder with index.html, type the command
 ```